 2. Look in the reference list of those papers to find older papers.

-2. Even though the new alleles increase fitness, they are lost due to random genetic drift most of the time.
+9. Even though the new alleles increase fitness, they are lost due to random genetic drift most of the time.
 The graph shows what happens to the "r" allele, which increases fitness; the rr genotype has a fitness of 1.0, rb is 0.95, and bb is 0.90.
 If there was no random drift, the r allele would rapidly increase in frequency (the thick, smooth line).
 The graph shows 10 replicates, but only two of the ten increase in frequency and get fixed by directional selection (the jaggedy lines); the other eight are lost.
 Sad!

-5. The number of rats that survived the poisoning on Poirier Island must have been fairly large; if the number was very small, random drift would have caused a substantial change in allele frequencies.
+11. The number of rats that survived the poisoning on Poirier Island must have been fairly large; if the number was very small, random drift would have caused a substantial change in allele frequencies.
 You got points off if you just said that the results showed that some rats survived; the question asked for your conclusion about the number of rats that survived.

 11. Allele frequencies for the 99 genes would be kept similar by migration; the difference in allele frequency at the MCR1 gene would be due to selection favoring different alleles in Oregon and Delaware.
 If you said the 99 polymorphisms were kept similar by balancing selection, and MCR1 was different due to drift, I accepted it; that's possible, although not very likely compared to the first answer.
-Northern flickers really do show differences in genes controlling pigment patterns betweeen the east and west coast, while being similar in other respects, but I have no idea if anyone has looked at the genetics.
+Northern flickers really do show differences in genes controlling pigment patterns betweeen the east and west coast, while being similar in other characters, but I have no idea if anyone has looked at the genetics.

 15. They found evidence for balancing selection; their evidence was that were several amino acid polymorphisms in humans, which is more than would be expected when looking at the ratio of replacement to synonymous fixed differences between humans and chimps.
 You got points off for saying that they found evidence that heterozygotes could see more colors; Verrelli and Tishkoff (2004) speculated that this might be the reason for the selection, but they didn't measure color vision in anyone (and as mentioned in class, there still doesn't seem to be good evidence that heterozygotes see more colors).